lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Now run the model with the data that excludes the body mass index values; notice how or if the two models differ.
+- Now run the model with the data that excludes the body mass index values.

 `@hint`
 - Run the same model but use the newly created `bmi_check_data`.